open-telemetry/opentelemetry-collector-contrib/exporter/datadogexporter/README.md

 ## Trace Export Configuration

-_Note: Trace Export is not supported on Windows at the moment_

 ### **Important Pipeline Setup Details**

 This exporter assumes a pipeline using the datadog exporter also includes a [batch processor](https://github.com/open-telemetry/opentelemetry-collector/tree/master/processor/batchprocessor) configured with the following: